 But what you really should seek are signs she has been active recently.
 This is where a keen understanding of the life cycle of the honey bee is essential.
 If you see eggs, then that’s a big clue she was there within the last three days.

-In fact, though, it’s not a guarantee.
+However, it’s not a guarantee.
 Worker bees are females, of course.
 While the queen is around, she emits pheromones that suppress the development of ovaries in workers, so they don’t lay eggs.
-With no queen, however, that pheromone is not evident and you can find yourself with a case of “laying workers”.
+With no queen, that pheromone is not evident and you can find yourself with a case of “laying workers”.

 If you have a queen – identified directly or otherwise – that’s good!
 But not all queens are equal.
 You should also keep track of her level of productivity.